-Since the Chapter E1 came into force, the following changes have occurred, and initiatives introduced -
+Since the Chapter E1 came into force, the following changes have occurred, and initiative introduced -

 - In 2014, the NSW Disability Inclusion Act 2014 (DIA) commenced.
 The DIA required NSW Councils to implement a Disability Inclusion Action Plan (DIAP) by 1 July 2017. - In 2016, Council endorsed the DIAP 2016-2020 following consultation with the community.
-The DIAP 2016-2020 guided Council in making services, facilities, activities and information more inclusive and accessible. - On 19 February 2019, Council adopted the Ageing Plan 2018 2022 which was developed in consultation with the community to identify key priorities for making the City of Wollongong a great place for older people.
-One of five focus areas was the creation of liveable communities where people can move about easily to access services and facilities and participate in community life.
+The DIAP 2016-2020 seeks to make services, facilities, activities and information more inclusive and accessible. - On 19 February 2019, Council adopted the Ageing Plan 2018-2022 which was developed in consultation with the community to identify key priorities for making the LGA a great place for older people.
+One of five focus areas was the creation of liveable communities, where people can move about easily to access services and facilities and participate in community life.
 Actions to achieve the priority included improved footpaths that link important places like town centres, parks, railway stations, and bus stops.
-The actions of the focus area assisted in informing the review of Chapter E1 and the desired built form outcomes. - On 31 August 2020, Council adopted the Disability Inclusion Action Plan (DIAP) 2020 2025.
+The actions of the focus area assisted in informing the review of Chapter E1 and the desired built form outcomes. - On 31 August 2020, Council adopted the DIAP 2020-2025.
 An action in the DIAP is the review of Council's planning documents including DCP Chapter E1: Access for People with a Disability.